 - 64. The Local Plan seeks to ensure that development is supported by a delivery framework that will: promote sustainable economic growth; result in sustainably located and planned housing; support appropriate transport and infrastructure planning; and conserve and protect the islands' outstanding environment.
 The Local Plan will have a pivotal role in helping to sustain all that is special about Scilly its people, character and qualities. - 65.
 The Local Plan seeks to positively address a variety of key challenges and issues facing the Isles of Scilly.
-The exceptional environment, coupled with its location, makes the Isles of Scilly a very special place that offers unique opportunities and advantages over the rest of the UK; this was acknowledged through the inclusion of the Smart Islands programme for the Isles of Scilly in the Government's 2017 Industrial Strategy for the UK.
-The islands are therefore well-placed to face the future with optimism and confidence.
+The exceptional environment, coupled with its location, makes the Isles of Scilly a very special place that offers unique opportunities and advantages over the rest of the UK; this was acknowledged through the inclusion of the Smart Islands programme for the Isles of Scilly in the Government's 2017 Industrial Strategy for the UK.7 The islands are therefore well-placed to face the future with optimism and confidence.
 Nonetheless, Scilly's isolated and remote location, with a tiny population base spread across five separate islands, means that it faces some significant challenges; not least its vulnerability and unsustainability.
 Recent population decline has changed the longer-term growth trend, and any ongoing decline in the available workforce (working-age population) could have significant impacts on wider aims to adapt and improve the local economy. - 66.
 The economy of the Isles of Scilly is vulnerable, as it is unusually self-contained, dominated by a few business sectors such as tourism, and with a high proportion of very small businesses.
 Over the past 30 or 40 years, the Isles of Scilly has enjoyed relatively benign economic and social conditions.
 The tourism economy grew rapidly and provided a good living to many people on the islands.
 But more recently, the islands' economy has suffered a decline.
 Visitor numbers have dropped, and farming and fishing have contracted.
-All of these factors have impacted on the viability of the islands' community.
+All of these factors have impacted on the viability of the islands' community. - 67.
+The Local Plan must be responsive to the specific challenges and issues facing the Isles of Scilly, so that it can build on its strengths, realise opportunities and tackle underlying problems, in order to prevent further economic and population decline.
+The ambition is to work proactively with applicants and investors to secure developments that improve the economic and social conditions of Scilly, whilst protecting and, wherever appropriate, enhancing its outstanding environment.
+The focus will therefore be on finding solutions to secure development that sustains the islands' future.

-&lt;sup>7 CE06 Industrial Strategy: Building a Britain Fit for the Future (2017) (page 146)
+7 CE06 Industrial Strategy: Building a Britain Fit for the Future (2017) (page 146)